abrilBjarano/abrilBjarano/README.md

 ## 💻 Software engineering student

-Aspiring to be a full-stack developer. <3
+Aspiring to be ... any kind of ... developer <3 XD

 <br>

-Currently studying Java!
+Currently studying Angular :)

 <br>